valincius/RemoteMediatr/README.md

 This allows us to skip the controller all together.

 ## Exceptions
-There is a custom exception type `ClientRequestException` that you can throw from your handler that will be caught on the client, you can use this for returning any sorts of errors.
+There is a custom exception type `ClientRequestException` that you can throw from your handler that will be rethrown on the client, you can use this for returning any sorts of errors.
-Any other exceptions will return a 500 error and will be caught as an `ApplicationException`.
+Any other exceptions will return a 500 error and will be rethrown on the client as an `ApplicationException`.

 ## Authorization
 Authorization works the exact same way as it does with controllers & actions.